dankamongmen/scblockchain/doc/json-schema.md

 `payload` and `encpayload` are mutually exclusive.

-# PatientStatusResult
+# UserStatusResult

-Returned by the `/pstatus` endpoint.
+Returned by the `/ustatus` endpoint.
 Freeform JSON payload.

 # NewConsortiumMemberTX